Help your neighbors

 Citizen Corps is broken down into five specific programs: Community Emergency Response Teams (CERT), Neighborhood Watch, Volunteers in Police Service (VIPS), Fire Corps, and Medical Reserve Corps (MRC).
 Each of these programs is part of the Citizen Corps family, even though they each focus on different responsibilities.

 Over the years, community involvement and disaster preparedness within the Heart of Texas Council of Governments (HOTCOG) region has experienced a substantial increase.
 In fact.
 As more people have gotten involved, our region has been recognized on a national level.
-In September 2013, the Heart of Texas Citizen Corps Council was awarded the FEMA Individual and Community Preparedness Award for Outstanding Community Initiative.
+In 2013, the Heart of Texas Citizen Corps Council was awarded the FEMA Individual and Community Preparedness Award for Outstanding Community Initiative.
 In addition, former Emergency Preparedness Planner, Boyce Wilson, was recognized by the White House as a Champion of Change for Community Preparedness and Resilience during the same month.
-These awards recognize the effectiveness of the programs implemented throughout the HOTCOG region and the importance of whole–community preparedness in rural communities.
+More recently, Mart ISD won the 2023 FEMA Region 6 Youth Preparedness Award with their CERT program.

 Community Emergency Response Teams (CERT)